Mannerheim Line: Debate on the strength of the Mannerheim Line

 However, "flexible" defense lines (Mannerheim Line, Árpád Line, Bar Lev Line) were not based on dense lines of concrete bunkers and pillboxes (as the Maginot system was).
 The main intention of flexible type field fortification was to close potential traffic and attack barriers with multiplied anti-tank ditches, hedgehogs, and dragon's teeth.
 These were followed by a complex system of ditches and barbed wire obstacles, which protected the anti-tank barrier against sappers, bridge-layer tanks, and engineer teams.
 Therefore, the enemy was forced to attack trenches as in World War I, at the cost of numerous losses, without armor and direct fire support.
-It was termed "flexible defense" because defending soldiers were not 'locked' into bunkers, but the defensive platoons could be regrouped between field fortifications (wood-earth firing posts, dugouts and pillboxes).They would also have the option of carrying out a counterattack.
+It was termed "flexible defense" because defending soldiers were not 'locked' into bunkers, but the defensive platoons could be regrouped between field fortifications (wood-earth firing posts, dugouts and pillboxes).
+They would also have the option of carrying out a counterattack.
 All soldiers and weapons had multiple firing positions in order to make it difficult to keep them under fire.
 Concrete bunkers were usually only shelters; just a few had crenels.
 Concrete pillboxes were side-firing in order to defend anti-tank obstacles.

-Maginot and Siegfried-like bunkers had numerous weaknesses, such as having destructible air inlets and firing holes, being too large (camouflage and costs), and yet being vulnerable to small sapper teams (at Sedan a few German soldiers destroyed several MG bunkers with pre-fabricated bombs and smoke grenades), and being blinded by small concentrated smoke screens.
+Maginot and Siegfried-like bunkers had numerous weaknesses, such as having destructible air inlets and firing holes, being too large (camouflage and costs), and yet being vulnerable to small sapper teams (at Sedan, a few German soldiers destroyed several machine-gun bunkers with pre-fabricated bombs and smoke grenades), and being blinded by small concentrated smoke screens.
 The flexible defense lines were almost immune to small sapper teams or small smoke screens, and had no easily targetable objects.